 We are dedicated to supporting you get onto the next stages in your education / career and therefore build the course around developing a portfolio of work that could be used as part of any future interviews.
 Our links to external businesses and universities through our Partnerships team means that we can often put you in touch with people relevant to the area you are interested in learning more about.

 All students that have chosen to study post-18 in Art & Design have progressed onto undergraduate or apprenticeship schemes.
-To date, around 50% of our A-Level students on our A-Level course have progressed on to study in the arts at a higher level.
 We have a Progression section on our site for students interested in knowing what the next steps are after A-Levels.

 Exam Board | AQA